camh223/Tetris-Application-in-Node-and-React/README.md

 This is a project to create a competitive Tetris web application using Node.js and React.js

+# Prerequistes

+To install required packages, run npm install.

+## Build

+Build the project for production using `npm run build`.

-## Available Scripts
+## Run

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
+Run the app in development mode using `npm start`.

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`
+## Test

-Launches the test runner in the interactive watch mode.\
+Launch the test runner in the interactive watch mode using `npm test`.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you're on your own.